projectacrn/acrn-hypervisor/doc/tutorials/building_acrn_in_docker.rst

       $ git clone https://github.com/projectacrn/acrn-kernel
       $ cd acrn-kernel

 #.
-Build ACRN Service VM kernel
+Build the ACRN Service VM kernel:

-   For the docker image built from Dockerfile, use the command to build:
+   For the Docker image built from Dockerfile, use this command to build ACRN:

    .. code-block:: none